ammarion/exercise/README.md

     * Accept either an IP address/CIDR range *or* a URI string/regex pattern as input.
     * Create or update a **WAF rule** within the WebACL to **block** requests matching the provided input.
     * Complete its execution (creating/updating the rule via AWS API) in **less than 60 seconds** wall time.
-    * *(Note: Native WAF rules do not have automatic TTLs.
-Auto-cleanup is outside the scope of this script's requirements.)*

 ### 4 – Smoke Test